dex4er/fakechroot/README.md

 fakechroot is mainly used as:

+* a supporter for [debirf](http://cmrg.fifthhorseman.net/wiki/debirf), DEBian on Initial Ram Filesystem
-* a variant of [debootstrap](http://code.erisian.com.au/Wiki/debootstrap), the tool which can set up new Debian or Ubuntu system.
+* a variant of [debootstrap](http://code.erisian.com.au/Wiki/debootstrap), the tool which can set up new Debian or Ubuntu system

 fakechroot had found another purposes: